-- Continue to maintain the implement the SOPs. - Annually, utilize the SOPs as part of the employee training program and in accordance with Permit Part I.E.6.b. - Review SOPs once per permit cycle to ensure they include up-to-date information and effective procedures.
+- Continue to maintain the implement the written Good Housekeeping procedures; and update as needed. - Annually, utilize the written Good Housekeeping procedures as part of the employee training program and in accordance with Permit Part I.E.6.d. - Review written Good Housekeeping procedures as needed to ensure they include up-to-date information and effective procedures.

-Responsible Party: T&ES-SWM will take the lead to maintain the SOPs and they will be implemented within T&ES-SWM, T&ES-PWS, RPCA, and GS.
+Responsible Party: T&ES-SWM will take the lead to maintain the written Good Housekeeping procedures and they will be implemented within T&ES-SWM, T&ES-PWS, RPCA, T&ES Resource Recovery, T&ES-Fleet, and GS.

-Documentation and Measure of Effectiveness: The City will include a list of the SOPs in the annual report and document if any have been developed or modified during the reporting period.
+Documentation and Measure of Effectiveness: The City will document if any SOPs have been developed or modified during the reporting period.

-BMP 6B - Stormwater Pollution Prevention Plans for High-Priority Facilities
+BMP 6B - Stormwater Pollution Prevention Plans (SWPPPs) for High-Priority Facilities

-Description: Permit Part I.E.6.c requires the maintenance and implementation of SWPPPs for facilities that have been identified as high-priority facilities with a high potential for discharging pollutants.
-Part I.E.6.d through I.E.6.h outlines the required SWPPP content and requirements for review and updates.
+Description: Permit Part I.E.6.g requires the maintenance and implementation of SWPPPs for facilities that have been identified as high-priority facilities with a high potential for discharging pollutants.
+Part I.E.6.h through I.E.6.m outlines the required SWPPP content and requirements for review and updates.

-Objective and Expected Results: Maintaining and implementing SWPPPs for high-priority municipal facilities will greatly reduce the potential for pollutant discharges in stormwater runoff through the implementation and periodic inspection of good housekeeping and pollution prevention best practices for municipal facilities.
+Objective and Expected Results: Maintaining and implementing SWPPPs for high-priority municipal facilities greatly reduces the potential for pollutant discharges in stormwater runoff through the implementation and periodic inspection of good housekeeping and pollution prevention best practices for municipal facilities.

-Implementation and Schedule: During the 2013-2018 permit cycle, the City identified its high-priority municipal facilities that may require the development and implementation of a SWPPP.
-This list was further refined for those high-priority municipal facilities with a high potential for discharging pollutants.
-Also completed during the previous permit cycle, the City developed an inspection checklist to be used at municipal facilities.
+Implementation and Schedule: During the 2013-2018 permit cycle, the City originally identified its high-priority municipal facilities that may require the development and implementation of a SWPPP.
+Facilities that meet the definition in 9VAC25-890-1 and meet the criteria listed in Section II B.6.i (1)-(9) in the City are indicated in Table 9.
+Since the 2013-2018 permit cycle, the City has utilized an inspection checklist to for high-priority municipal facilities with a SWPPP.
 The checklist covers good housekeeping practices, material storage and handling, as well as maintenance practices.
-The checklist is included in the SWPPPs and will be updated as needed.
+The checklist is included in the SWPPPs and is updated as needed.

 The City will continually maintain and implement SWPPPs for the identified municipal facilities.
-Facilities implementing SWPPs shall keep an updated copy onsite, and SWPPs will be incorporated into the pollution prevention training given to municipal employees.
-The following table provides the list of high-priority facilities and whether the facility has the high potential for discharging pollutants.
+Facilities implementing SWPPPs shall keep an updated copy onsite, when applicable, or in the City's Field Services Division offices located at 2900 Business Center Drive.
+Information in the SWPPPs is incorporated into the pollution prevention training given to municipal employees.

-Responsible Party: The maintenance and implementation of the SWPPPs is the responsibility of the department or division with the high priority facilities with the high potential for discharging pollutants.
-T&ES-SWM will oversee the maintenance and implementation of the SWPPPs to ensure proper implementation of the plans by working with the departments and divisions listed above.
+Responsible Party: The maintenance and implementation of the SWPPPs is the responsibility of the department or division with the high-priority facilities with the high potential for discharging pollutants per Section II B.6.i (1)-(9).
+T&ES-SWM will oversee the maintenance and implementation of the SWPPPs to ensure proper implementation of the plans by working with the departments and divisions listed above, coordinate and perform employee training as outlined in this Program Plan, and perform the annual facility inspection and follow up per the MS4 permit requirements.